 Going for your first colonoscopy?
 This lets a doctor check your colon and rectum for cancer and polyps -- growths that can be early signs of cancer.
 It saves lives, so if your doctor suggests you get one, be sure you do.

 It’s a fairly safe exam.
-On average, just 2 serious complications occur for every 1,000 procedures performed.
+On average, two serious complications occur for every 1,000 procedures performed.
 But it’s not without risks.
 Here are four you should talk to your doctor about.

 Abdominal Discomfort or Pain

 Your doctor will use a long, flexible tube called a colonoscope to look inside your colon.
 It has a light and camera to help her see what’s going on in there.
 She may also insert air inside your colon to get a better view.
 She might use water or a suction device as well as certain surgical tools if she needs to remove a polyp.
 All these things can move and stretch your colon, so you might feel uncomfortable for a day or two after the exam.
 You may also feel nauseous and might even throw up.
 These symptoms usually aren’t dangerous, but if you have vomited or are in pain, call your doctor right away.

 You could notice blood from your rectum or in your stool after a colonoscopy.
 Most of the time, this happens because your doctor had to take a tissue sample or remove a polyp from your colon.
 Call your doctor right away if it continues or if there’s a lot of blood.
 Certain medications, such as vitamins and over-the-counter painkillers like aspirin, can increase your risk of bleeding.
 If you take them, be sure to tell your doctor before you go in for your procedure.